-Las Grutas de Tolantongo: Hot Springs Resort Travel Tips
+Visiting Las Grutas De Tolantongo: Travel & Planning Tips

-If you find yourself in Central Mexico, spending a couple days at Las Grutas de Tolantongo is a great way to relax, have fun, and capture those much sought after Instagram pics.
+If you find yourself in Central Mexico, spending a few days at Las Grutas de Tolantongo is a great way to relax, have fun, and capture those much sought-after Instagram pics.

-In this post, we will discuss everything you need to know about the Las Grutas de Tolantongo hot springs resort.
-We go over what there is to see, the costs, top tips to know when visiting, where to sleep, and more.
+This post will discuss everything you need about the Las Grutas de Tolantongo hot springs resort.
+We review what to see, the costs, top tips when visiting, where to sleep, and more.

 It can be a bit out of the way to visit Las Grutas de Tolantongo, and so you might be asking yourself the questions:

-“Is it worth it to visit the hot springs of Las Grutas de Tolantongo?”
+โIs it worth visiting the hot springs of Las Grutas de Tolantongo?โ

-And though it can feel touristy on the weekends, we think visiting Las Grutas de Tolantongo is definitely worth it!
+And though it can feel touristy on the weekends, visiting Las Grutas de Tolantongo is worth it!
 And this is why:

-- Unique warm water caves and tunnels: We had visited a number of hot springs during our travels throughout Mexico, but none of them had the uniqueness of swimming inside a pitch dark tunnel and caves.
-Exploring the caves was our favorite thing to do at Las Grutas de Tolantongo.
+- Unique warm water caves and tunnels: We visited several hot springs throughout Mexico, but none had the uniqueness of swimming inside a pitch-dark tunnel and caves.
+Exploring the caves was our favorite activity at Las Grutas de Tolantongo.

-- Picturesque pools overlooking the canyon: Without a doubt, the hot pools at the top of the canyon were the most picturesque hot pools we had ever been to.
+- Picturesque pools overlooking the canyon: The hot pools at the top were the most scenic hot pools we had ever been to.

 There are a number of ways to get to Las Grutas de Tolantongo.
 We discuss some of the popular ways below.